MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-remote-assist-mobile-calls.md

 ## Prerequisites

-- Call receivers must **not** have the Microsoft Teams application on their mobile devices.
+- Call receivers with an iOS mobile device must **not** have the Microsoft Teams application on the device.
+Call receivers with an Android mobile device must choose Remote Assist Mobile for answering calls by [disabling Teams Mobile call notifications](remote-assist-mobile-to-teams-calls.md#what-happens-when-dynamics-365-remote-assist-mobile-and-teams-mobile-are-installed-on-the-same-device).

 - Technicians must have a Dynamics 365 Remote Assist [free trial](../try-remote-assist.md) or [subscription](../buy-remote-assist.md).